-From Tables 2-3, collecting the results for small advection $\alpha = -1$ , it is clear that the rkc and rock2 perform significantly better than the other methods, with rock2 being more reliable in reaching the prescribed accuracy (as it is also clear from Figures 4-5).
-For large advection (that is, non-normal matrices), the results of the exponential Rosenbrock methods are much closer to the results of the Runge-Kutta-Chebyshev methods, and the former perform sometimes even better (in particular erow21, see Table 4, $\alpha = -10$ ).
+From Tables 2-3, collecting the results for small advection $\alpha = -1$, it is clear that the rkc and rock2 perform significantly better than the other methods, with rock2 being more reliable in reaching the prescribed accuracy (as it is also clear from Figs. 4-5).
+For large advection (that is, non-normal matrices), the results of the exponential Rosenbrock methods are much closer to the results of the Chebyshev methods, and the former perform sometimes even better (in particular erow21, see Table 4, $\alpha = -10$).

-In any case, the implicit cn method performs very badly in comparison with the others, both in terms of CPU time and achieved accuracy.
+In any case, the implicit on method performs very badly in comparison with the others in terms of both CPU time and achieved accuracy.

-6 Conclusions
+6. Conclusions

 In this paper we have presented a variable step size implementation of exponential Rosenbrock-type methods of orders 2, 3 and 4.
-These integrators require the exponential and related functions, evaluated at the Jacobian matrix of the problem.
+In contrast to standard integrators, exponential methods solve linear autonomous problems exactly.
+Exponential Rosenbrock-type methods require the exponential and related functions, evaluated at the Jacobian matrix of the problem.
 In general, this matrix has no special structure and varies continuously from step to step.
 For evaluating the matrix functions, the Real Leja Points Method has been used.
 The properties of this method meet well the requirements of Rosenbrock-type integrators.

-For large problems, the computational work of the Real Leja Points Method mainly consists in performing matrix-vector multiplications.
+For large problems, the computational work of the Real Leja Points Method mainly consists in performing matrix vector multiplications.
 In our substepping implementation, the computational work grows roughly linearly with the stiffness of the problem.
-For Runge-Kutta-Chebyshev methods, however, the stability domain grows quadratically with the number of stages [8, Chap.
-IV.2].
+For Chebyshev methods, however, the stability domain grows quadratically with the number of stages [8, Chapter IV.2].
 The computational work thus grows with the square root of the stiffness.
-This fact explains well, why Runge-Kutta-Chebyshev methods are more efficient for pure reaction-diffusion problems, where the reaction part can be evaluated cheaply, see Tables 2 and 3.
+This fact explains well, why Chebyshev methods are more efficient for pure reaction-diffusion problems, where the reaction part can be evaluated cheaply, see Tables 2 and 3.

 However, as soon as advection plays a decisive role, the picture changes, see Table 4.
 We find a great potential of our methods for non-normal matrices.
-A typical situation where this occurs in practice are problems with large advection in combination with diffusion and mildly stiff (and maybe expensive) reactions.
+A typical situation where this occurs in practice is represented by problems with large advection in combination with diffusion and mildly stiff (and maybe expensive) reactions.